Programie/ExplosiveMobs/README.md

 ## Installation

-You can get the latest release from [bukkit.org](https://dev.bukkit.org/projects/explosivemobs) or [GitLab](https://gitlab.com/Programie/ExplosiveMobs/-/jobs/artifacts/master/raw/target/ExplosiveMobs.jar?job=release).
+You can get the latest release from [GitLab](https://gitlab.com/Programie/ExplosiveMobs/-/releases) and [CurseForge](https://www.curseforge.com/minecraft/bukkit-plugins/explosivemobs).

 You may also check out the project from the repository and build it yourself (See Build section bellow).